 - ½ teaspoon cumin powder

-- ¼ teaspoon red chilli powder or add as required
+- ¼ teaspoon red chili powder or add as required

 - ½ teaspoon cumin seeds

-- 1 teaspoon grated or finely chopped ginger
+- 1 teaspoon grated ginger or finely chopped ginger

-- 2 tablespoons fresh grated coconut or chopped coconut
+- 2 tablespoons chopped coconut or 2 tablespoons fresh grated coconut

-- 1.5 tablespoon ghee (clarified butter) or 2 tbsp oil (for a richer taste, use ghee)
+- 2 tablespoons Ghee (clarified butter) or oil – for a richer taste, use ghee

 - 1 inch cinnamon